Last updated on: January 27, 2026

 A job step is one action that is performed after the dataset has been retrieved and (optionally) delta hashed.

-Note: When creating job steps, it is a good practice to separate order numbers by at least 10 (for example: 20, 30, 40).
+Note: When creating job steps, it is a best practice to separate order numbers by at least 10 (such as 20, 30, and 40).
 This allows for future growth and changes, such as inserting a step in between two other steps.

 Job steps can also be instructed to execute conditionally based on if the previous step succeeded or failed.
 (This can be used, for example, to create a step that fires a webhook notification only if the main step fails.)